Could private equity fill the mining M&A vacuum?

 The delay in their acquisition plans, of possibly two to three years, leaves a vacuum that some in the private equity business see as an opportunity.

-Data provider Preqin estimates private equity funds have access to $4.4 billion of capital for mining investments.
+Data provider Preqin estimates private equity funds have access to $4.4 billion (£2.9 billion) of capital for mining investments.
 Some of those funds say conditions are now ripe for them to move.

 "This is a prime time in the market for us," Denham Capital director Caroline Donally said.
 Denham has around $1 billion invested or committed in mining.